solid/data-interoperability-panel/resource-metadata/hypothesis.md

 A Solid server stores information about a resource that clients can read but not change in Server Managed metadata.
 It MUST be supported as a resource metadata type by Solid servers.

-A Server Managed metadata resource is discovered by the client via ```rel=http://www.w3.org/ns/solid/terms#servermanaged```.
-Conversely, the resource being described by a Server Managed metadata resource is discovered by the client via ```rel=http://www.w3.org/ns/solid/terms#resource```.
+A Server Managed metadata resource directly associated with a given resource is discovered by the client via ```rel=http://www.w3.org/ns/solid/terms#servermanaged```.
+Conversely, the resource being described by a Server Managed metadata resource is discovered by the client via ```rel=describes```.

 A given Solid resource MUST NOT be directly associated with more than one Server Managed metadata resource.